frctl/fractal.build/docs/guide/08-collections/02-configuration.md

 ---
 handle: collections-config
-label: Configuration Reference
+label: Configuration reference
-title: Collection Configuration
+title: Collection configuration
 ---

 Collection configuration files can specify a number of properties.
 Some of these apply to the collection itself, while other 'heritable' properties act instead as 'default' values for items contained within the collection.